cs1302uga/cs1302-tutorials/jdb/jdb.md

 ## Introduction

 The **Java Debugger** (JDB) is a simple command-line debugger for Java classes.
 The `jdb` command and its options start JDB.
+Just like with other debuggers, JDB supports setting breakpoints, stepping, and value inspection.

 ## Getting Started